-9. VNAV NAV Data Currency Status and Download Button:
+8. VNAV NAV Data Currency Status and Download/Remove NAV Data Button:

 Display's the status of the loaded NAV Data.
-When the loaded NAV Data is not current or no file loaded, the DOWNLOAD button will become available.
+When the loaded NAV Data is not current or no file is loaded, the DOWNLOAD button will be displayed.
 Tap it to download the current file.
+When the NAV Data is current, the button changes to "Remove NAV Data".
+This allows you to remove the file if you're having issues with the NAV Database.

-10. Alerting Parameters:
+9. Alerting Parameters: